Challenging the "new moon" advocates

 Insisting the month can't begin until the New Moon is spotted is perilously close to moon worship!

 Leviticus 23: 23 ADONAI said to Moshe, 24 "Tell the people of Isra'el, 'In the seventh month, the first of the month is to be for you a day of complete rest for remembering, a holy convocation announced with blasts on the shofar.
 25 Do not do any kind of ordinary work, and bring an offering made by fire to ADONAI.'"

-Ancient translations of Psalm 81:3 do not have full moon mentioned in this verse.
-The fact remains that we are commanded to blow the shofar at the new moon but not necessarily "sight" the new moon.
+Ancient translations of Psalm 81:3 (reproduced below) do not mention the full moon.
+The fact remains that we are commanded to blow the shofar at the new moon but not necessarily "sight" the crescent.
 The Hebrew word shomer means to "guard, keep or take count of" (Genesis 26:5).
 It can only indirectly mean "to observe."
 Furthermore, if the crescent could not be sighted we still have to blow the shofar while the moon is astronomically new; that is to say, while in darkness.

 above, we find clear evidence that its state begins in darkness:

 So here we see clearly that "new" means "hidden, unknown things".
-If we then see evidence of it, like a crescent sliver, then it isn't "new" anymore!
+If we then see evidence of it, like a first crescent, then it isn't "new" anymore!

 Here's another example: